off-by-some/contrakit/examples/README.md

    You'll learn to model incompatible statistical relationships using lens spaces, detect structural contradictions that traditional analysis misses, and resolve contradictions by including context (school) as an explicit variable.
 The example demonstrates that when perspectives clash due to hidden context differences, adding context variables can eliminate contradictions entirely.

+   *Requires matplotlib for visualization.
+Install with `poetry install --with examples`*

    ```python
    # Frame integration: add context to resolve contradiction
    resolved_behavior = Behavior.from_counts(